This documentation applies for JabRef 3.6 or later.

 JabRef is able to support collaborative work using a shared SQL database.
 This feature is available since JabRef 3.6.
 If you used to work with an older version of JabRef, please refer to SQLDatabaseMigration for information how to update your data.

 To use this feature you have to connect to a remote database.
 To do so you have to open File in the menu bar and then click the Connect to shared database item.
 The Connect to shared database dialog will open and you will have to fill in the shared’s database connection settings.
-Under the field Database type you can choose between PostgreSQL (at least version 9.1), MySQL, and Oracle depending on your shared database.
+Under the field Database type you can choose between PostgreSQL (at least version 9.1), MySQL (not recommended, because there is no life synchronization), and Oracle depending on your shared database.
 Then, you have to fill out the remaining fields with the according information.
 If you like you can save your password by clicking the Remember password? checkbox.

 After connecting to your shared database, your main window should look like this:

 JabRef will automatically detect your changes and push them to the shared side.
 JabRef will also constantly check if there is a newer version available.
 If you experience connection issues, you can pull changes from your shared database via the icon in the icon bar.
 If a newer version is available, JabRef will try to automatically merge the new version and your local copy.
 If this fails, the Update refused dialog will show up.
 You will then have to manually merge using the Update refused dialog.
 The dialog helps you by pointing out the differences, you then will have to choose if you want to keep your local version or update to the shared version.
 Confirm your merge by clicking on Merge entries.